Ruminatesoftware/Biometric/README.md

 This setup includes some utilities and examples to use as a foundation.

-1. **Initial Interaction:** The user begins by placing their finger on the designated screen area.
+1. **Initial Interaction:** The user begins by entering their access code using the designated numpad on the web interface.

-2. **Redirect to Scan Section:** Once the finger is detected, the system redirects to the scan section where the fingerprint is scanned and analyzed.
+2. **Redirect to Scan Section:** Once the access code is entered, the system simulates a fingerprint scanner animation.

-3. **Authentication Process:** The system then processes the scanned fingerprint to authenticate the user's identity.
+3. **Authentication Process:**

-   i) Access Allowed: If the fingerprint matches a registered user in the system's database, an "Access Allowed" window is displayed, granting the user access.
+   i) If the access code matches a registered user in the system's database, an "Access Allowed" window is displayed, granting the user access.

-   ii) Access Denied: If the fingerprint does not match any registered user, an "Access Denied" window is shown, preventing unauthorized access.
+   ii) If the access code does not match any registered user, an "Access Denied" window is shown, preventing unauthorized access.

 ## Contributing